Goblin-Ecosystem/goblinWeaver/readme.md

 - CVE_AGGREGATED: Aggregate release and dependencies (with transitivity) CVE.
 - FRESHNESS: Corresponds, for a specific release, to the number of more recent releases available and to the time elapsed in milliseconds between the specific release and the most recent release.
 - FRESHNESS_AGGREGATED: Aggregate release and dependencies (with transitivity) freshness.
+- POPULARITY_1_YEAR: Corresponds, for a specific release, the number of version released within a maximum of one year after the current date using the specified release.
+- POPULARITY_1_YEAR_AGGREGATED: Aggregate release and dependencies (with transitivity) POPULARITY_1_YEAR.
 - SPEED: Corresponds to the average number of releases per day of an artifact.
 More information here: https://benevol2022.github.io/papers/DamienJaime.pdf

 ## Requirements